 - Enhanced collaboration with the ability to share, publish, and access files, contacts, and more from any place, at any time

 Everyone is talking about cloud computing these days and for good reason.
 The cloud is revolutionizing how computing power is generated and consumed.
-Cloud refers to software and services that run on the Internet, instead of locally on your computer.
-When tech companies say your data is backed up “in the cloud,” it has nothing to do with those white fluffy things in the sky.
-Your data isn’t actually up in the cosmos or floating around in space.
-It has a terrestrial home.
-It’s stored someplace – lots of places, actually – and a network of servers find what you need, when you need it and deliver it.
+Cloud refers to software and services that run on the internet, instead of locally on your computer.
+When we say your data is backed up “in the cloud,” it has nothing to do with those white fluffy things in the sky.

-– Public clouds: owned and operated by a third-party cloud service provider, which deliver their computing resources such as servers and storage directly through the Internet.
+Public clouds are owned and operated by a third-party cloud service provider, which deliver their computing resources such as servers and storage directly through the Internet.
 With a public cloud, the hardware and software is owned and managed by the cloud provider.
 You access these services and manage your account using a web browser.

-HaaS or Saas?
 Just like there are different types of clouds, when it comes to cloud computing, there are also different types cloud services.
-Most commonly used cloud services fall into two categories: HaaS and SaaS.

-– Software as a Service, or SaaS, utilizes the Internet to provide applications to its users, which are managed by a third-party.
+SaaS, or Software as a Service, utilizes the Internet to provide applications to its users, which are managed by a third-party.
 Unlike HaaS, this is web-based model where software providers host and maintain the servers and databases – eliminates hardware investment costs.